 According to the noted author Jamie Notter, “Culture is a collection of words, actions, thoughts and “stuff” that clarify and reinforce what truly is valued inside an organization”.

 This definition of culture is very different from all the other conventional ones where culture usually is related to words like quality, honesty, integration, excellence etc. Most organizations fail to understand culture is more about actions than mere words.

 At QuestionPro we strive everyday to help our customers and even beyond, to understand and resolve the issue related to the same.
-We offer a pricing as low as $1 per employee for our workforce employee engagement platforms: Surveys, 360 Reviews, and Pulse.

 To get a better insight on what exactly culture is we at QuestionPro, initiated a 3 part Webinar series in tandem with WorkXO on mapping, measuring and benchmarking culture.

 Jamie Notter, the author of bestseller books, “When Millennials Take Over” and “Humanize” and the founding member of WorkXo is the keynote speaker for the webinar.
 Jamie and I, together in the first part of the webinar spoke about, “Mapping organizational culture- The Eight key culture markers: Agility, collaboration, growth and more”.

 Years of research have gone into designing the model of workplace genome and finally, these eight markers have been defined.